Transamerica life insurance review 2020

 - Term life insurance.
-Available in coverage amounts ranging from $25,000 and $10 million, these policies last 10, 15, 20, 25 or 30 years.
+Available in coverage amounts ranging from $25,000 to $10 million, these policies last 10, 15, 20, 25 or 30 years.
 All policies are convertible to permanent life insurance later on, and you can choose between level, decreasing or increasing death benefits.

 - Whole life insurance.
 This permanent policy features fixed premiums, a guaranteed death benefit and cash value accumulation.
 Coverage starts at a minimum of $2,000 and goes up to a $3 million for individual and $25,000 for group policies.

 - Universal life insurance.
 Along with lifelong coverage, this policy offers flexible premiums and death benefits, and earns cash value over time.
 Transamerica offers indexed universal policies, which are tied to an index like the S&P, as well as variable universal coverage — which has the highest possible returns.

 - Index universal life insurance.
 This policy offers a flexible death benefit and a cash value that grows based on the stock market.